dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

     1. The Pod's name
     1. The namespace to be deployed into.
   * The ports used by the Ingress Controller, which are standard http port 80 and https 443.
-1. A Service of type NodePort is needed to expose the Ingress Controller to the world.
+3. A Service of type NodePort is needed to expose the Ingress Controller to the world.
-2. A Service Account with the correct roles and bindings is needed.
+4. A Service Account with the correct roles and bindings is needed.
 The Ingress Controller uses this when it detects Ingress Resources changes and updates the nginx configuration.

 ![ingress-controller-components.png](ingress-controller-components.png)

 ### Ingress Resources

 * Traffic routing is controlled by rules defined on the Ingress resource.
 These are created with k8 YAML object files and are applied to the Ingress Controller.
+* The traffic is routed to Services which then handles traffic routing to Pods.
 * Traffic routing can be done a number of different ways:
   1. Forward all traffic to a single application.
   2. Route traffic to different applications based on URL.